apache/trafficserver/doc/release-notes/upgrading.en.rst

 version of ATS.
 Deprecated features should be avoided, with the expectation that they will be removed in the next major release of ATS.

-* Removed NPN support
+* Removed Features

+* Deprecated Features

-  The Next Protocol Negotiation (NPN) support has been removed from ATS.
-This is due to the fact that NPN has been deprecated in favor of ALPN.
+  * Next Protocol Negotiation (NPN) support has been deprecated from ATS and will be removed in the next major release.

 Changes to Features
 ~~~~~~~~~~~~~~~~~~~